Notes on Theory of Distributed Systems: Deterministic renaming

+Imagine some execution in which processes with input names $p_1 < p_2 < \dots < p_k$ take infinitely many steps, while the remaining processes with input names $q_j$ do not.
+Observe that the rank $r$ computed by each $p_i$ eventually stabilizes, since it can only change if $p_i$ observes a new non-null entry $a[j]$ for $j≤p_i$, and this can only happen a finite number of times.
+Suppose that we wait both for these ranks to stabilize and for all the processes $q_j$ to perform their last operations.

+At this point, any name that appears in $a[q_j]$ for some $q_j$ is no longer available any process $p_i$, either because $q_j$ has already returned it (if we are lucky) or because $q_j$ has stopped (and thus won't change $a[q_j]$ again).
+Let $z_1 < z_2 < \dots z_m$ be the names that do \emph{not} appear in $a[q_j]$ for any $q_j$ after all $a[q_j]$ have stabilized.
+Let $r_i$ be the final, stable rank of process $p_i$.
+Then we can argue that after ranks and the $a[q_j]$ have stabilized, $p_i$ never picks a new name from $\Set{z_1,\dots,z_{r-1}}$, because it picks the $r_i$-th smallest name among those not already taken in its view, and these names are all smaller.

+We would like to argue that this means that $z_{r_1}$ is eventually returned by $p_1$ (which will contradict the supposition that $p_1$ runs forever).
+This may not happen immediately, because even though $z_1,\dots,z_{r_1}$ are not covered by any $a[q_j]$, they may be covered by $a[p_i]$ for some $p_i ≠ p_1$.
+But any such $p_i$ takes infinitely many steps, so it eventually chooses a new name not in $z_1,\dots,z_{r-1}$.
+Once all the $p_i$ have picked names outside this range, $z_{r_1}$ becomes the $r_1$-th smallest available name, so $p_1$ chooses it, sees no conflict, and returns.

 Note that we haven't proved any complexity bounds on this algorithm at all, but we know that the snapshot alone takes at least $\Omega(N)$ time and space.
+With some tinkering this can be reduced.
 Brodksy~\etal~\cite{BrodskyEW2011} cite a paper of Bar-Noy and Dolev~\cite{Bar-NoyD1989} as giving a shared-memory version of~\cite{AttiyaBDPR1990} with complexity $O(n ⋅ 4^n)$; they also give algorithms and pointers to algorithms with much better complexity.